IFRS 9 Financial Instruments

 IFRS 9 Financial Instruments is one of the most challenging standards because it’s sooo complex and sometimes complicated.

-It belongs to the “Big 3” – the three difficult standards that need to be implemented in the near future:
+It belongs to the “Big 3” – the three difficult standards that were significantly amended or newly issued in the past years:

 - IFRS 9 Financial Instruments: adoption date = 1 January 2018